-If you've been arrested or charged with a crime, you need the immediate assistance of a criminal defense lawyer.
+If you've been arrested or charged with a crime, you need the immediate assistance of a criminal defence lawyer.
 Being charged with a crime - whether major or minor - is a serious matter.
 A person facing criminal charges risks severe penalties and consequences, such as jail time, having a criminal record, and loss of relationships and future job prospects, among other things.
-While some legal matters can be handled alone, a criminal arrest of any nature warrants the legal advice of a qualified criminal defense attorney who can protect your rights and secure the best possible outcome for your case.
+While some legal matters can be handled alone, a criminal arrest of any nature warrants the legal advice of a qualified criminal defence attorney who can protect your rights and secure the best possible outcome for your case.

-It’s natural to feel fear and concern when being investigated for, or charged with a criminal defense.
+It’s natural to feel fear and concern when being investigated for, or charged with a criminal defence.
 Don’t leave the outcome of a serious situation to chance.
 We’re available to assist, advise and fight for you 24 hours a day.
 We’ll help you navigate the Criminal Justice System and ensure your rights are represented.

 At Mercier Law we understand that being charged with a criminal offense can carry serious consequences and leave you with a criminal record.
 If found guilty, you may also face time in jail.
 We have successfully helped clients facing a range of criminal charges.
 Listed below are some of the most common, however, we are prepared and able to assist you with any situation you are facing.